Super Smash Flash

-Super Smash Flash is a series of fighting browser games published by McLeodGaming, led by Gregory McLeod under the alias Cleod9.
+Super Smash Flash is a series of fighting browser games published by McLeodGaming, led by Greg McLeod under the alias Cleod9.
 It is based on the Super Smash Bros series.
-The original Super Smash Flash is based specifically on Super Smash Bros.
+The original Super Smash Flash is specifically based on Super Smash Bros.
 Melee.
 Its follow-up, also considered a reboot, is Super Smash Flash 2.
 The developer is currently working on an original crossover fighting game, Fraymakers.